Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 Hoffmann’s two-toed sloth

-The major predators of sloths are big cats (especially jaguar), ocelots, and harpy eagles.
+The major predators of sloths are big cats (especially jaguars), ocelots, and harpy eagles.

 Fun Facts About Sloths For Kids